 - Link to all sections from the table of contents.
 Reading systems use the book’s navigation file to move efficiently through the content.
 Sections that are excluded from the navigation file, therefore, are difficult or impossible to access.
 The goal is to link to every section in the book – even front and back matter – so it can be easily navigated from cover to cover.
 A sound heading structure will assist a reader greatly.

-- Include a Table of Contents.
+- Include a textual Table of Contents.
 Readers use a Table of Contents to familiarize themselves with the content of a book.
-It is thus really valuable to include a table of contents somewhere in the front matter.
+It is thus really valuable to include a table of contents in the front matter.
 This page should be set up as a list, with active links to each section.

 - Emphasize text properly.
 The tags that are present within the ebook offer semantic meaning to assistive technology.
 As a result, it’s important to mark words that should be vocally emphasized, so synthesizers can pick up on this inflection.
 It is important to ensure that emphasis is only placed on such passages, and not just on all italicized words.
 This is a job for the author and editor, but care must be taken to preserve (and not change) these valuable tags throughout design and conversion to EPUB.
 If you work with InDesign, learn more about how to do this here: Working with InDesign.

 - Avoid dropcaps.
 Whenever a screen reader encounters a change in text style, it treats it as a new sentence.
 A dropcap on the word “the”, therefore, causes it to be read as “t he”.
 Use a different presentation layout than dropcaps.